wmduggan41/housing_forecast/README.md

        180	PUD - MULTILEVEL - INCL SPLIT LEV/FOYER
        190	2 FAMILY CONVERSION - ALL STYLES AND AGES

-MSZoning: Identifies the general zoning classification of the sale.
+<font color = "red">MSZoning: Identifies the general zoning classification of the sale.</font>

        A	Agriculture
        C	Commercial